Jim Dowd ‘Made’ Trump President, But Died Before Election, White House Nomination

 In 2016, Jim Dowd definitively agreed that he helped Donald Trump get elected through his work with Trump via The Apprentice.
 Jim Dowd said The Apprentice “transformed Donald Trump into this persona, this figure,” and that this new transition “completely redeemed” his public image.

-Without The Apprentice, Jim Dowd speculated that the old Donald Trump would not have changed in ways that were “so substantial and so deep seated” that would have led him to considering running for president.
+Without The Apprentice, Jim Dowd speculated that the old Donald Trump would not have changed in ways that were “so substantial and so deep seated” that would have led him to consider running for president.

 When Trump did decide to run for president in 2015, Jim Dowd reached out to him and was selected by Trump as a key supporter.
 When Donald Trump officially announced at Trump Tower that he was running for office on June 16, 2015, Jim Dowd was in the crowd.